Boys & Girls Clubs of Lake Eufaula

 Our mission is to inspire and enable young people, especially those that need us the most, to realize their full potential to become a caring, productive and responsible citizen.

 In December, 2000 a group of concerned citizens ventured forth to discuss the formation of a Boys and Girls Club.
-A steering committee of seven men and women was formed and within a year’s time, a Board of Directors had been established, public relations efforts had succeeded and fundraising efforts started.
-In addition, the Eufaula City School system partnering with Eufaula’s Parks and Recreation Department graciously provided Sanford Gymnasium as our new home.
-This spacious facility has a gymnasium, offices, and several rooms to serve our youth.
+A steering committee of seven men and women was formed and within a year’s time, a Board of Directors had been established, a facility secured, public relations efforts had succeeded and fundraising efforts started.

 While at the club each afternoon, children rotate through several designated areas.
 There is a computer lab, built with a grant from Alabama Power Company in 2006.
 Another grant from Microsoft provided 10 new computers.
 Children not only gain valuable computer experience, but complete homework assignments and use computer learning tools.